philippjenni/angular-library-cypress/README.md

-# Test Coverage Project

-Start WebServer
+# Start Cypress

+## Main Project

+`npm run cypress-project-edit`

+## Library Project

-`npm run start`
+`npm run cypress-lib-edit`

+# Run Tests

+## Test Coverage Project Component Test

 Start Cypress

-`npm run cypress-project`
+`npm run cypress-project-run`

-# Test Coverage Project Component Test
+## Test Coverage Component Lib

 Start Cypress

-`npm run cypress-projectct`

-# Test Coverage Component Lib

-Start Cypress

-`npm run cypress-lib`
+`npm run cypress-lib-run`

 # Known Issues

 * Coverage does not work if the name cypress is present in the path.
 Check out the project in the `angular-library-cy` folder.
 * Error Message `ERROR in error TS2688: Cannot find type definition file for 'cypress'.` when running Library tests.
 But Coverage and Test works fine.
+Must be an confiuration issue.